PauloGasparSv/NinjaTime/README.md

 Huge thanks for Kenney (http://www.kenney.nl/) for the ninja sprites and for David (http://opengameart.org/users/littlesadnerd) for all the other sprites used in the game.

-The incredible Dire Times main theme comes from Eric-Christian Alexander (deadEarth), you can find him at https://www.facebook.com/ericchristian.alexander and his work at http://opengameart.org/users/deadearth and support him on Patreon at http://www.patreon.com/deadearth.
+The incredible "Dire Times" main theme e the boss theme "A Fight" came from Eric-Christian Alexander (deadEarth), you can find him at https://www.facebook.com/ericchristian.alexander and his work at http://opengameart.org/users/deadearth and support him on Patreon at http://www.patreon.com/deadearth.

 The cannon ball explosion sound effect came from Luke (Rust Ltd).
 Find more of his work at http://rustltd.com/ or http://opengameart.org/users/lukerustltd.